Selling A Car In Florida (A Former Dealers Advice)

 - Avoid the word “No”

-Being able to justify your asking price is essential if you ever plan on seeing that number hit your palms or your bank account.
-If your buyer was to pull out listings that appeared to be similar to yours, at significantly lower prices, where could that leave you….?
+Being able to justify your asking price and actually getting paid the cash you deserve isn’t easy, but anyone can do it (That’s the good news).
+If your buyer was to pull out listings that appeared to be similar to yours, at significantly lower prices, where could that leave you if you were not prepared….?

 Either appearing stubborn if you don’t adjust your price or caving in and essentially admitting you didn’t know what you were doing, both of which are almost always losing propositions.